keboola/connection-docs/overview/index.md

 ### Full Automation
 The [Flows](/flows/) feature helps you to fully automate end-to-end processes.
 You can specify the order in which individual connectors, transformations, and other components will be run and set up parallelization.
-By adding a **schedule** or trigger, you can automate processes at sptecified intervals or times of the day.
+By adding a **schedule** or trigger, you can automate processes at specified intervals or times of the day.

 The platform automatically scales resources to facilitate the automated processes.